akando42/next-map/public/content/posts/09-25/index.md

 date: "09-25"
 title: "Irish Republican Army And The Maze Prision Escape"
 summary: "Be able to travel efficiently on dangerous terrains gives invasive genes difficult to disrupt supply lines and countless beachhead positions inside competing gene territorials"
-tags: ['IRA', 'Irish Republican Army', 'Ireland', 'Hong Kong', 'HSBC', 'United Kingdom', 'Naval Advantages', 'Beachhead positions', 'Spykman World','GeoGenetics']
+tags: ['IRA', 'Irish Republican Army', 'Ireland', 'Hong Kong', 'HSBC', 'United Kingdom', 'Naval Advantages', 'Beachhead Position', 'Spykman World','GeoGenetics']
 published: true
 ---
-### Irish Republican Army - An Independence Movement From Britain.
+### Northern Ireland, the British Beachhead inside Homeland of the Irish

 Attila, frequently called Attila the Hun, was the ruler of the Huns from 434 until his death in March 453.
 URALIC people, descendants of Attila, spread from Hungary to the Baltic Sea and Scandinavian regions over the next 500 years.